8r14z/coding-interview-prep/README.md

 #### [Patterns](https://hackernoon.com/14-patterns-to-ace-any-coding-interview-question-c5bb3357f6ed)
 1. Sliding Window
 To perform an operation on a specific/dynamic window size.
-Start from 1st on the left and keep shifting to right
+Start from 1st on the left and keep shifting to right.
+In a sliding window, the two pointers usually move in the same direction will never overtake each other

 2. Two pointers
 Keep two pointers in an array or linked list.
 Usually it's head and tail.
 Keep moving/modifying 2 pointers to achieve more efficient solution